UML-Cyber-Security/CCDC_Practice_Infrastructure/Network/PFSense/1-Initial_Setup.md

 		1. Allows the BSD kernel to negotiate the optimal value with Proxmox VE in the Network configuration
 	<img src="Images/Step7+.png" width=800>
 	4. **Firewall** This should be disabled, or set to allow all traffic.
+	5.  **NOTICE!!!!**: When using SDN The MTU of the interface when attaching should be set to 1450

 The next tab is a confirmation tab, aka overview of out settings.
 Just hit next & don't forget to start the machine.